FEISystems/ms-macwis-prototype/README.md

 The development environment is also based on open source technologies, such as
 *   [Github.com](http://github.com) for source code repository, issue tracking and project management.
-*   [Git CLI Tool](https://git-scm.com/) as the client git tool for source code management.
+*   [Git CLI Tool](https://git-scm.com/) as the client Git tool for source code management.
 *   [Visual Studio Code](https://code.visualstudio.com/) for code editing an debug, including this readme.MD.
-VS Code can run on Linux, Windows and OSX and it is integrated to support git.
+VS Code can run on Linux, Windows and OSX and it is integrated to support Git.

 ##  D.	Unit Testing
 As part of our development standard practice, we always treat unit testing as part of code and overall quality control.
 For this prototype, we used [Jasmine](http://jasmine.github.io/) as the Unit Test Framework for Angular-based Applications with Bootstrap blocks.
 Our unit tests can be found in the [Test Cases](./artifacts/Test Cases/Test_Cases.xlxs).